 Student and alumni surveys are conducted to evaluate student and alumni perceptions of academic and campus programs and services, and the results are used in developing and improving those programs and services.
-The surveys compliment program outcomes assessment because they are designed to provide feedback from students and alumni for use in continuous quality improvement in academic and student programs.
+The surveys complement program outcomes assessment because they are designed to provide feedback from students and alumni for use in continuous quality improvement in academic and student programs.

-The Graduate Student Satisfaction Survey was conducted in spring 2002.
-From a target population of 3,610 graduate students enrolled as of January 2002, 908 students participated in the survey (response rate = 25%).
-Forty-six percent of graduate students indicated that they were satisfied with their educational experiences at OSU, and an additional 41.5% indicated that they were "somewhat satisfied."
-Ninety percent of students indicated that their education at OSU is adequately preparing them for a career in academia; of those preparing for non-academic careers, 83% of students indicated that their OSU education is adequately preparing them.
 Alumni surveys are conducted every year at OSU; undergraduate program alumni and graduate program alumni are surveyed in alternate years.
 The surveys are intended to identify institutional strengths and areas for improvement as perceived by recent graduates; to track the careers and continuing education of recent OSU graduates; and to evaluate achievement of learning outcomes as perceived by alumni from individual academic programs.
 The alumni surveys target alumni who are 1- and 5-years post-graduation.
 The surveys are conducted as telephone interviews, and the questionnaire covers employment, continued education, and general satisfaction.
 Also, individual academic programs may include program-specific questions in the questionnaire for their program alumni; these data are used in program outcomes assessment as well as assessing alumni satisfaction.
-Alumni surveys have become a cornerstone of assessment at the university-, college- and program- level by providing regular feedback from OSU graduates about their perceptions of their educational experiences at OSU and its impact on their career and personal development.
+Alumni surveys have become a cornerstone of assessment at the university-, college-and program- level by providing regular feedback from OSU graduates about their perceptions of their educational experiences at OSU and its impact on their career and personal development.

-The Graduate Program Alumni Survey was conducted in January 2003, and 785 alumni responded to the survey out of a target population of 1,912 graduates (response rate = 41.1%).
-Over 95% of alumni stated that they were satisfied or very satisfied in their educational experiences at OSU, and 92% indicated that their graduate program prepared them very well or adequately for their current career.
-About 65% of the alumni contacted for the survey were residing in Oklahoma, and about 35% were contacted out of state.
+The Undergraduate Program Alumni Survey was conducted in January 2004, and 2,520 alumni responded to the survey out of a target population of 5,875 graduates (response rate = 43%).
+Most alumni (94%) stated that they were satisfied or very satisfied in their educational experiences at OSU, and 93% indicated that their undergraduate program prepared them very well or adequately for their current career.
+About 68% of the alumni contacted for the survey were residing in Oklahoma, and about 32% were contacted out of state.